Updated on May 9, 2023 by Julie McCool

 Wagon Rides at Frying Pan Park

 Wagon rides are a fun way to see and learn about Frying Pan Farm.
 The wagon is lined with 2 benches and pulled by the farm's tractor or draft horses.
 The 30-minute ride follows a wide path around the farm giving visitors a wonderful view of the pastures and animals.

 1920s Antique Carousel and Playground

-Frying Pan’s antique 1920s Herschell carousel was renovated in 2018 and it is open for rides daily from March through November.
+Frying Pan's antique 1920s Herschell carousel was renovated in 2018 and it is open for rides Friday through Sunday from spring through fall.
 Tickets are $3 on weekdays, $4 on weekends and you can buy them online and at the Farm Store.

 There is a free playground next to the carousel that is open to visitors.